Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 Two observations can be made in this respect.
 Firstly, there still remains a great deal of work to be done in many EU Member States to allow for truly effective enforcement of antitrust claims.
-Secondly, there are considerable differences between the Member States.
+Secondly, there are considerable differences between jurisdictions.
 Some of them have seized the opportunity of attracting international antitrust cases to their courts and have gone beyond the minimum standards of the Damages Directive.
-This also applies to the possibility of the aggregation of claims, be it by way of assignment or claims transfer at material level or at procedural level by way of collective actions.
+This also applies to the possibility of the aggregation of claims, be it by way of assignment at material level or at procedural level by way of collective actions.

-1 Dr Till Schreiber is managing director and Dr Martin Seegers is legal counsel of CDC Cartel Damage Claims Consulting SCRL.
+1 Till Schreiber is managing director and Martin Seegers is legal counsel of CDC Cartel Damage Claims Consulting SPRL.

 2 Commission Recommendation 2013/396/EU of 11 June 2013 on common principles for injunctive and compensatory collective redress mechanisms in the Member States concerning violations of rights granted under Union Law OJ L 201/60.